 - Search Engine Optimization for Dummies by Peter Kent

 It’s important to realize that many of the tips discussed above will work for any industry.
 If you’re interested in health, use Google+ ripples to follow those involved in the health field online or consider finding books written by these influencers.

 Do you have any tips regarding connecting with industry influencers?
 How do you find and connect with those you feel are influential in your industry?
+How do you use your influencing skills?
 Let us know your thoughts in the comments below.

 Amanda DiSilvestro writes for Highervisibility.com, a nationally recognized SEO consulting firm that offers national and local SEO services to a wide range of companies across the country.